Nawabs of Bengal: British influence and succession

 Nawab Mansur Ali Khan was the last titular Nawab Nazim of Bengal.
 During his reign the nizamat at Murshidabad came to be debt-ridden.
 The Nawab left Murshidabad in February 1869, and had started living in England.
 The title of the Nawab of Bengal stood abolished in 1880.
 He returned to Bombay in October 1880 and pleaded his case against the orders of the government, but as it stood unresolved the Nawab renounced his styles and titles, abdicating in favour of his eldest son on 1 November 1880.

-The Nawabs of Murshidabad succeeded the Nawab Nazims following Nawab Mansur Ali Khan's abdication, The Nawab Bahadurs had ceased to exercise any significant power. but were relegated to the status of a zamindar and continued to be a wealthy family, producing bureaucrats and army officers.
+The nawabs of Murshidabad succeeded the Nawab Nazims following Nawab Mansur Ali Khan's abdication, The Nawab Bahadurs had ceased to exercise any significant power. but were relegated to the status of a zamindar and continued to be a wealthy family, producing bureaucrats and army officers.

 Relations with the Zamindars of Bihar

-The Zamindars of Bihar maintained a tenuous loyalty to the Nawabs of Bengal.
+The Zamindars of Bihar maintained a tenuous loyalty to the nawabs of Bengal.
 Rebellion and the withholding of revenue was a common feature of the Nawab period in Bihar.
-Although Bihar had the potential to provide a large amount of revenue and tax, records show that the Nawabs were unable to extract any money from the chiefs of Bihar until 1748.
+Although Bihar had the potential to provide a large amount of revenue and tax, records show that the nawabs were unable to extract any money from the chiefs of Bihar until 1748.
 And even following this, the amount gained was very low.
 This was again due to the rebellious nature of the zamindars who were "continually in arms".

 Military campaigns

 According to João de Barros, Bengal enjoyed military supremacy over Arakan and Tripura due to good artillery.
 Its forces possessed notable large cannons.
 It was also a major exporter of gunpowder and saltpeter to Europe.
-The Nawabi Army built fortifications across the region, including Idrakpur Fort, Sonakanda Fort, Hajiganj Fort, Lalbagh Fort and Jangalbari Fort.
+The Mughal Army built fortifications across the region, including Idrakpur Fort, Sonakanda Fort, Hajiganj Fort, Lalbagh Fort and Jangalbari Fort.
 The Mughals expelled Arakanese and Portuguese pirates from the northeastern coastline of the Bay of Bengal.
 Throughout the late medieval and early modern periods, Bengal was notable for its navy and shipbuilding.
 The following table covers a list of notable military engagements by Mughal Bengal: